Wu-Haonan/dashing2/README.md

 This is a repo modified from [dashing2](https://github.com/dnbaker/dashing2).
-This modified version build a pipeline that can take sourmash signature (FracMinHash values) as input and build sketch.
+This modified version builds a pipeline that can take sourmash signatures (FracMinHash values) as input and build sketch.

 ## Pipeline Overview